drcdavidson/drcdavidson/README.md

 ![Header](https://raw.githubusercontent.com/drcdavidson/drcdavidson/master/ReadMeHeader.png "Header")

 ## Welcome to My Profile & Repository!
-I am a researcher with 15+ years of experience in higher eduation who is passionate about using data to solve problems related to postsecondary education, other public policy issues, and evaluation of evidence-based practices.
+I am a researcher with 15+ years of experience in higher eduation who is passionate about using data to solve problems related to postsecondary education, public policy issues, proposal writing, and evaluation.